Make Money Online: QKids Review

 - Download WeChat to communicate with the management and they will ask you to download their teaching platform.

-- Demo class with staff member (It’s easy no worries)
+- Demo class with a staff member (It’s easy no worries)

 - Paid training and 3 trial lessons scheduled and passed.
 Feedback is given.